 JOURNAL

-1. READ MORE: KABOCHA QUICK BREAD
+1. READ MORE: Winter Squash Risotto

 This luxurious risotto features two of fall’s most celebrated darlings: dense, orange fleshed winter squash (which, coincidentally happen to trickle into season from late summer into early fall) and new season walnuts.
 Kabocha, red kuri, blue hubbard, or butternut squash all work for this recipe.